ivogeorg/msl-clang-001/README.md

 ## Synopsis

 This is a warmup assignment, meant to give you a problem which involves important features of the C language (pointers, dynamic memory allocation with `malloc` and deallocation with `free`, `struct` data structures), but is not in itself hard conceptually.
 You need to read in a file with English words and output a file where the words are counted and sorted.
-You are required to use a _balanced binary tree_ as the fundamental structure.
+You are required to use _an unbalanced binary tree_ as the fundamental structure.

 ## Submission